-David Stewart is the current Vice President of CILIP, the UK Professional Body of Library and Information Professionals and in 2019 will become the President.
+David Stewart is the current President of CILIP, the UK Professional Body of Library and Information Professionals.

 Within his Presidency and his day job, David sees his role as going where he is needed and making the case for librarians; he is driven by a passion for research and evidence.
 David is Regional Director of Health Library and Knowledge Services North – leading the strategic development, co-ordination and monitoring of all NHS library and knowledge services across the North of England.
 David is a founder of the HEALER network which brought together practising health librarians and library academics to promote and develop research amongst the health library profession.
 Currently he leads the workforce planning and development work-stream within Knowledge for Healthcare, Health Education England’s framework for service development across NHS library and knowledge services in England.